Specify Initial Conditions for Bus Elements

 You cannot use a scalar value to initialize initial condition substructures.

-For example, the Block Parameters dialog box for the Unit Delay block has an Initial conditions parameter.
+For example, the Block Parameters dialog box for the Unit Delay block has an Initial condition parameter.

 For a block that supports bus initialization, you can replace the default value of